Blessing of the Animals

 Grace Church has a long history of commemorating Memorial Day and the end of World War II.
 The pandemic necessitated a turn to virtual commemoration in 2020, which you may view by clicking here.

-Typically, though, this ceremony begins with a brief service inside the Historic Church, including a history and meaning of Memorial Day, a dedication of flags to be placed at each gravesite, and prayers offered by Grace parishioners.
-Guests exit to the adjacent cemetery, where they move through the historic church graveyard with active duty military from a local base replacing with honors the American flags on each of the graves of those known to have served.
+This ceremony begins with a worship service inside the Historic Church, including a history and meaning of Memorial Day, a dedication of flags to be placed at each gravesite, and prayers offered by Grace parishioners.
+Guests exit to the adjacent cemetery, where the names of those military veterans at rest in our cemetery are read aloud.
 This military service to America begins with the Revolutionary War and includes the Civil War, Philippine Insurrection, World Wars I and II, Korea and ends – for now – with the Cold War.
-A color guard participates and at the conclusion of the ceremony, “Taps” is played and the historic church bell (circa 1725) is tolled to honor those who served our country.
+“Taps” is played and the historic church bell (circa 1725) is tolled to honor those who served our country.
 Click here for the commemorative booklet that details those who served and are at rest in the Grace cemetery.

 As with the Memorial Day ceremony, Grace has a years-long tradition of honoring those who have served our country.
-The 2020 pandemic will likely necessitate a virtual ceremony, but in years past (and, we hope, ahead) we have gathered for a brief service inside the Historic Church.
-Guests then proceed to the graveyard, where a contingent of local active duty military and honor guard replaces with honors the American flags on each known veteran’s grave.
+As with the Memorial Day ceremony, we begin with a worship service inside the Historic Church.
+Guests then proceed to the graveyard, where the names of those military veterans at rest in the Grace cemetery are read aloud.
 Click here for the commemorative booklet that details those who served and are at rest in the Grace cemetery.

 The Grace Church Labyrinth is a 31-foot diameter canvas replicating the ancient labyrinth laid in the floor of Chartres Cathedral in France, circa AD 1220.
 Labyrinths far predate Christianity and are found in almost every culture around the world.
 In the Middle Ages, the Christian Church appropriated the labyrinth as a symbol of a religious pilgrimage to Jerusalem, the ultimate act of devotion.
 The Grace Church Labyrinth allows present-day pilgrims to reclaim a spiritual expression that has been lost for centuries.